 Vegetable oil, to grease muffin pan

 12 slices of bread (I used sourdough wholegrain)

 Salty: olives, sundried tomatoes, smoked salmon, capers, canned smoked mussels or oysters.

-Herby: finely chopped parsley, dill or chives.
+Herby: finely chopped parsley, basil, dill or chives.

 Vegetables: finely sliced mushrooms, grated zucchini (drained), tomatoes, sautéed spinach or caramelised onions.